Back to news

 1. Allow your child time to say goodbye, do not rush them and allow them to speak openly about their feelings.

-2. Be open about whether you will be bringing your pet home for burial or whether you will be leaving your pet with the veterinary practice or sending the pet for cremation.
+2. Be open about whether you’ll be bringing your pet home for burial, or if you’ll be leaving your pet with the veterinary practice or sending the pet for cremation.
 You may or may not be requesting that the pet’s ashes are returned.
 You should prepare for how you want your pet’s remains to be treated and what you think is best for the family.
-This may seem difficult to discuss but if a child thinks they are burying their pet at home and subsequently learns that this is not the case they may become upset or feel let down.
+This may seem difficult to discuss but if a child thinks they are burying their pet at home, and then learns that this isn’t the case they may become upset or feel let down.

-3. Some parents may be surprised by the way their child reacts, some young children may seem completely fine knowing they are losing a pet, they may even immediately ask if they can have a new animal.
-It is important not to tell the child off for this and you should certainly not be disappointed by any unexpected reaction of indifference – all children are unique and it may well be their own way of coping with the situation.
+3. Some parents may be surprised by the way their child reacts, some young children may seem completely fine knowing they’re losing a pet, they may even immediately ask if they can have a new animal.
+It’s important not to tell the child off for this, and you should certainly not be disappointed by any unexpected reaction of indifference – all children are unique and it may well be their own way of coping with the situation.

 1. Allow your child to speak about how they feel, listen to them and never belittle their feelings.
-To a child even the smallest of pets may hold great significance, allowing a child to grieve is important.
-You can try using phrases like “It is alright to be sad”.
+To a child losing a pet, even the smallest one, may hold great significance, so allowing a child to grieve is important.
+You can try using phrases like “It’s alright to be sad”.

 2. Explain why your pet has passed away.
 Think carefully (as above) before using expressions such as ‘put to sleep’, and don’t tell your child your pet is lost, this can cause your child confusion.
-Explain that their pet will not feel any pain in death.
+Explain that their pet won’t feel any pain in death.

 3. Why not get your child to write a letter or draw a picture of their pet, afterwards discuss the letter and drawing and speak about all the fun they had with their pet.

-It is important as adults and parents to understand that children cannot control their emotions in the same way adults do, it can be a difficult and emotional experience for them.
-Children should be allowed to speak about their pet, how they are feeling, and it is very important that your child can grieve.
+It’s important as adults and parents to understand that children can’t control their emotions in the same way adults do, it can be a difficult and emotional experience for them.
+Children should be allowed to speak about their pet, how they’re feeling, and it’s very important that your child can grieve.

 Your veterinary practice may be able to offer more advice on how to approach this difficult time with your child.
 Above all make sure your child remembers all the good times they had with their pet.

-To take a look at our Vetsure for Kids Pet Pack on pet bereavement, click on the link here.
+For more helpful content, take a look at our Vetsure for Kids Pet Pack on pet bereavement.